joaobaptista03/joaobaptista03/README.md

 ---

 #### Hello!
 My name is João Pedro Mota Baptista.
 I hold a degree in Software Engineering from the University of Minho.
-Currently, I am working in the SAST (Static Application Security Testing) department at Checkmarx Portugal, located in Braga.

 #### My academic projects are in repositories starting with "UMinho", while my own projects are aimed at enhancing my programming skills.